Learning to Stay: A daughter’s journey through survival, sacrifice, and intergenerational healing by Kris Rodriguez

 I was doing my best to make sure she never regretted it.

 I graduated from high school with honors, as valedictorian, and with a full ride.
 And when it was finally time to leave for college, I ran again—this time away from home.
-I told myself I was chasing independence.
-Freedom.
-Space to finally be.
-But even there, I kept running.
-Toward internships.
-Honors.
-Jobs.
-Titles.
-A resume thick enough to prove I hadn’t failed her and that I was a person worth believing in.

 When Running Became Escape